DHTMLX/docs-suite/docs/ribbon/customization.md

 ## Icons

-dhtmlxRibbon uses the [icons of the DHTMLX library](helpers/icon.md) by default.
+DHTMLX Ribbon uses the [icons of the DHTMLX library](helpers/icon.md) by default.
 However, you can use any other icon font pack, if necessary.
 For this, you need to include the desired icon font on a page and apply icons for Ribbon controls.

-For example, you can use the [Material Design](https://materialdesignicons.com/) icon pack by including [link to its CDN](https://cdnjs.cloudflare.com/ajax/libs/MaterialDesign-Webfont/2.5.94/css/materialdesignicons.css) after the source files of dhtmlxRibbon as follows:
+For example, you can use the [Material Design](https://materialdesignicons.com/) icon pack by including [link to its CDN](https://cdnjs.cloudflare.com/ajax/libs/MaterialDesign-Webfont/2.5.94/css/materialdesignicons.css) after the source files of DHTMLX Ribbon as follows:

 ~~~html
 <script type="text/javascript" src="../../codebase/ribbon.js"></script>